fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Fri 9/04
-- George Cheyne, _An Essay on Regimen_," i-xxiv, and randomly sample the whole text to get a feel for the tone, language, and rhetorical effect.
+- George Cheyne, [_An Essay on Regimen_](https://www.google.com/books/edition/_/ezswAAAAYAAJ?hl=en&gbpv=1)," i-xxiv, and randomly sample the whole text to get a feel for the tone, language, and rhetorical effect.
 Yes, the language seems weird at first (and it is, compared to ours) but you get used to it after a few pages.
+Note that single "s" within a word looks like an "f".
+For instance, on title page you'll see "Philofophical" instead of "Philosophical".
+It's weird to us moderns, but you get used to it after a few pages.

 {% include alert.html class='danger' title='Weekly reflection' text="